Stride-Labs/mainnet/incentivized-testnet/README.md

 3. You will be asked for several other verifications to prevent sybil attacks.

 ## How To Submit A Task
-Please submit evidence you've completed a task using the google form, using your best judgement to determine what constitutes proof you've completed the task (links to transactions/accounts and writeups are best; screenshots are acceptable but not ideal, other forms of evidence are unlikely to earn you rewards).
+Please submit evidence you've completed a task using this [SUBMISSION FORM](https://forms.gle/urhJDEkqfMM9h1367).

+Use your best judgement to determine what constitutes proof you've completed the task (links to transactions/accounts and writeups are best; screenshots are acceptable but not ideal, other forms of evidence are unlikely to earn you rewards).

+Note: You do **NOT** need to make a submission to earn rewards for running validators and relayers.
+We'll

 ### Questions?